Geography of Prince Edward Island: Climate

 The climate of the island is a maritime climate considered to be moderate and strongly influenced by the surrounding seas.
 As such, it is milder than inland locations owing to the warm waters from the Gulf of St. Lawrence.
 The climate is characterized by changeable weather throughout the year; it has some of the most variable day-to-day weather in Canada, in which specific weather conditions seldom last for long.

-Because the Gulf of Saint Lawrence freezes over, the island's climate is similar to a continental climate as opposed to an oceanic climate.
+Because the Gulf of St. Lawrence freezes over, the island's climate is similar to a continental climate as opposed to an oceanic climate.

 During July and August, the average daytime high in PEI is 23 C; however, the temperature can sometimes exceed 30 C during these months.
-In the winter months of January and February, the average daytime high is -3.3 C. The Island receives an average yearly rainfall of 855 mm and an average yearly snowfall of 2850 mm.
+In the winter months of January and February, the average daytime high is -3.3 C. The Island receives an average yearly rainfall of 855 mm and an average yearly snowfall of 285 cm.

 Winters are moderately cold and long but are milder than inland locations, with clashes of cold Arctic air and milder Atlantic air causing frequent temperature swings.
 The climate is considered to be more humid continental climate than oceanic since the Gulf of St. Lawrence freezes over, thus eliminating any moderation.
 The mean temperature is -7 C in January.
 During the winter months, the island usually has many storms (which may produce rain as well as snow) and blizzards since during this time, storms originating from the North Atlantic or the Gulf of Mexico frequently pass through.
 Springtime temperatures typically remain cool until the sea ice has melted, usually in late April or early May.

 Summers are moderately warm, but rarely uncomfortable, with the daily maximum temperature only occasionally reaching as high as 30 C. Autumn is a pleasant season, as the moderating Gulf waters delay the onset of frost, although storm activity increases compared to the summer.
 There is ample precipitation throughout the year, although it is heaviest in the late autumn, early winter and mid spring.

 The following climate chart depicts the average conditions of Charlottetown, as an example of the small province's climate.